Mermaid Sapphires: Teal Sapphires At Their Very Best

 She held it carefully and swam up, to look at it closer in the sunlight.
 The green peeking through the blue of this beautiful sapphire made her heart yearn for the earth and all its wondrous gifts – love being the foremost of them.
 She had heard stories about legendary love that blurred the line between land and water and as she sat there, she felt like this beautiful gemstone was calling out to her one true love.

 This imagery inspired us to continue the eternal tale of love in the form of unique teal sapphire engagement rings.
-For every story of true love, deserves to be celebrated everyday, for eternity.
+Every story of true love deserves to be celebrated every day, for eternity.
 While mermaids don’t exist, sapphires do.
 Mermaid sapphires just bridge that gap between that fantasy and reality.

 Mermaid sapphires are that subset of teal sapphires that present a perfect ratio of 50-50 blue and green colors.
 So it is important to understand that mermaid sapphires are a very select group of teal sapphires that fall in this narrow band in the teal spectrum.
 Remember: while every mermaid sapphire is a teal sapphire, every teal sapphire is not a mermaid sapphire.
 Let us explore why.

 A point to note is that no two sapphires are alike.
 Each teal sapphire has a distinct personality of its own, owing to its unique color combination.
 Like we have discussed before, the perfect mermaid sapphire has a 50%-50%ratio of blue and green but this shouldn’t distract from the beauty of teal sapphires which can be classified roughly into 6 categories depending on the balance of blue, green, yellow, and grey components.